-That is an open system; that means that documents may be exchanged with other systems through a flexible exporting mechanism.
+Thot is an open system; this means that documents may be exchanged with other systems by means of a flexible exporting mechanism.

-Specifications of document models enhance Thot to produce documents in a high-level abstract form, called canonical form well-suited to handle documents.
-For each document a set of translation rules can be defined, specifying how the canonical form has to be transformed into the wished specific formalism.
-We have defined different export schemes of our program documents : a IATEX conversion, an ASCII conversion of the whole document or of certains specific parts as the comments part, the clauses part, the assertions part; all of them corresponds to the different views of the program document.
+Specifications of document models enable Thot to produce documents in a high-level abstract form, called canonical form well-suited to handle documents.
+For each document, a set of translation rules can be defined, specifying how the canonical form has to be transformed into the wished specific formalism.
+We have defined different export schemes of our program documents: a IAT_EX conversion, an ASCII conversion of the whole document or of certain specific parts as the comments part, the clauses part, the assertions part; all of them corresponding to the different views of the program document.